MegaCoder99/Royale2D/src/Engine/readme.md

 To run the engine code locally, open "Royale2D.sln", set Royale2D as startup if not already, and F5 or Ctrl+F5.

 This is a WIP and many custom assets (not provided) are required to enable a lot of the features under development.
-Otherwise, you'll load with a very basic, barebones player experience that tests the basics of exported sprites and maps. (i.e. a character with walk sprites that can walk around in an exported map file/tileset).
+Otherwise, you'll load with a very basic, barebones player experience that tests the basics of exported sprites and maps. (i.e. a character with exported walk sprites that can walk around in an exported map file/tileset).

 ## Patterns